dagnall53/NMEADisplay/README.md

 The Config.txt SD file also now includes options to modify the Panelname, start log picture and AP password.
 <b>IF</b> you change to a new panel name, then you will need to point the webbrowser to the new name: I.E after  I changed from NMEADISPLAy to "Panel2", I need to point the webbrowser to 'http://panel2.local/' This allows use and control of more than one panel at a time.
 The panelname in use is shown at the bottom of the settings page.
+###  EDITOR ISSUE on IOS
+The SD editor uses right mouse click to select file download /delete etc. Which can be useful to download the LOGS from the SD card wirelessly.
+Unfortunately, IOS has not got a useful sensible file save capability, so its not possible on IOS to download.
+I will try later to add an alternate "send email" with th log file.

 ## Navigating the Menu